jewelsofthought/neshama/site/posts/parashot/Shoftim_notes.md

 Now, if your belief is in a society, a world of oppresion and control, and total lack of freedom, then that is what we will create.
 If you believe, with your heart and your soul, that there is a world in which we live in harmony, then that is what we will create.

-{NOTE: Was not Ben Gurion such a leader (see n16-17).}
+Was not Ben Gurion such a leader (see n16-17).

 ## Chapter 18

 [18:1-8&#93; Priestly gifts](../Shoftim/#chapter-18-יח)
-{NOTE: I wonder about this separation between the Levites and the Kohanim (who are Levites).
+I wonder about this separation between the Levites and the Kohanim (who are Levites).
 Because the Levites are the teachers too.
 The Kohanim, as priests, decide how to interpret the Law as given in the Torah, however, the Levites would be teaching the people in the towns and the cities where they are living amongst them.
-They would also be subsisting on the gifts of the people so that they can minister to their spiritual (and probably legal) lives.}
+They would also be subsisting on the gifts of the people so that they can minister to their spiritual (and probably legal) lives.

 n3 mentions that the Kohanim received parts from every animal slaughtered.
 So is this differentiated from the Levites?
 Surely this was enough food for the tribe?